Facebook Pixel ICM Photography: A Guide to Intentional Camera Movement

 • Image stabilization off

-Now let’s delve into these settings in greater detail.
-Doing intentional camera movement photography is all about controlling the shutter speed.
+You see, doing intentional camera movement photography is primarily about controlling the shutter speed.
 Longer shutter speeds allow you to move your camera for more time, hence increasing the blur effect – whereas shorter shutter speeds only let you move your camera for fractions of a second, decreasing the blur effect.
 Therefore, by manually changing the shutter speed value, you can change the intensity of the effect!

 Shutter Priority mode, unlike Aperture Priority, Program, or Auto mode, offers complete control over your camera’s shutter speed, making it an ideal choice for the ICM technique.
 You can set the desired shutter speed and ISO, while the camera automatically selects an appropriate aperture for a well-exposed image.